 Ms. Visentin has worked with renowned conductors such as Riccardo Muti, Zubin Mehta, Riccardo Chailly, Riccardo Frizza, Gianluca Martinenghi, Christopher Hogwood, Jean-Claude Malgoire, Ottavio Dantone and Andrea Marcon, and with stage directors such as Robert Carsen, Pier Luigi Pizzi, Massimo Gasparon, Christian Schiaretti, Pierfrancesco Maestrini, and Alessandra Panzavolta.

-In recent seasons Ms. Visentin made her debut with Marc Minkowski and Les Musiciens du Louvre at the Musikverein in Wien, the Palau de la Musica in Madrid, the Salle de la Halle aux Grains in Touluse, and the Brucknerhaus in Linz.
+Recent seasons featured Ms. Visentin in The Girl of the Golden West at Teatro San Carlo (conducted by Juraj Valčuha with staging by Hugo de Ana) as well as performances of Vivaldi’s Gloria and Dixit Dominus at Teatro Manzoni conducted by Federico Maria Sardelli.
+She made her debut with Marc Minkowski and Les Musiciens du Louvre at the Musikverein in Wien, the Palau de la Musica in Madrid, the Salle de la Halle aux Grains in Touluse, and the Brucknerhaus in Linz.
 She also performed in Basel for Juditha Triumphans under the baton of Andrea Marcon and Beethoven’s Ninth Symphony in Pistoia.